sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Natarajan were the ‘king of dancers’ (from nata ‘dancer’ + rāja ‘king’, an epithet of the god Shiva).

 **Parmar** ‘one that strikes the enemy’, from Sanskrit para ‘alien, enemy’ + māra ‘strike, kill’.
 Purohit from purohita ‘one placed foremost’ (from puras ‘front’ + hita ‘placed’).
-Rawat from a much altered form of Sanskrit rājapatra ‘king’s son, prince’.
+Rawat from a much altered form of Sanskrit rājapatra ‘king’s son, prince’.  **Bisht** originated as a title of Thakurs of Kumaun and Garhwal.

 **Ghataks** (literally, one who makes things happen) were matchmakers who established links between the two families in a marriage.